awslabs/eventbridge-kafka-connector/cdk/README.md

 ## Deployment

-There are 2 deployment options for the CDK stack:
+There are 2 deployment options for the CDK stack.
+Please choose the FULL method if you don't want to set up the connector manually as described in the blog linked above.

-To deploy everything mentioned above, inlcuding the Connector itself please run the following command in this directory:
+To deploy everything mentioned above, including the Connector itself please run the following command in this directory:
 ```shell
 cdk deploy --context deploymentMode=FULL
 ```